Haikyuu Season 4 Shares New Trailer

 Videos by ComicBook.com

-Haikyuu!!
-To The Top is currently slated to premiere January 10th in Japan, and has yet to be officially confirmed for an English language release as of this writing.
 Production I.G. will be producing the new season, and confirmed new additions to the cast include Kazuyuki Okitsu as Suguru Daisho, Natsuki Hanae as Kamomedai High School’s Korai Hoshiumi, and Mamoru Miyano as Inarizaki High School’s Atsumu Miya.
+You can see them here in the trailer as they are both members of the special training camp Tobio Kageyama was invited to train in at the end of the third season.

-The fourth season has revealed its official synopsis, and it reads as such, “National Spring High School Volleyball Tournament, Miyagi Prefecture Preliminary Qualifiers: The Karasuno High School Volleyball Club advances to participate in the long-desired National Tournament after a fierce battle against Shiratorizawa Academy.
+For those wondering how long Season 4 will last, the series has confirmed it will run from January to March before coming back for a second half in July.
+The fourth season has revealed its official synopsis as well, and reads as such, “National Spring High School Volleyball Tournament, Miyagi Prefecture Preliminary Qualifiers: The Karasuno High School Volleyball Club advances to participate in the long-desired National Tournament after a fierce battle against Shiratorizawa Academy.
 While in preparation for the upcoming National Tournament, the news of Kageyama’s All-Japan Youth Training Camp invitation came to them.

 In addition, Tsukishima will also be invited to the Miyagi Prefecture First Year Selection Training Camp.
 However, Hinata who is flustered with the difference between the 1st years, makes a sudden appearance at the Miyagi Prefecture First Years’ Training Camp?!
 Towards the National Tournament, Hinata, Kageyama, and the Karasuno High School Volleyball Club will begin facing further challenges!!”